 These days there are several portable, lightweight, electric wheelchair options that can fit in your car, be lifted by one person, fly on airplanes, and be driven for miles on a charge.

-1 Sentire Med: Forza D09 - Heavy Duty Lightweight Electric Wheelchair
+1 Sentire Med: FCX - Heavy Duty Lightweight Electric Wheelchair

 One of the things that's really difficult to design into a lightweight, folding electric wheelchair is the folding mechanism itself.
 The original collapsible wheelchair, the KD Smart Chair, has several steps involved in closing it.
 Even though it is not a huge inconvenience for most people, for a limited mobility adult, it might be.